zendesk/curly/README.md

 render collection: post.comments
 ```

-### Parameterized variables
+### Identifiers

-Curly variables can be parameterized using the so-called dot notation: `{{x.y.z}}`.
-This
+Curly components can specify an _identifier_ using the so-called dot notation: `{{x.y.z}}`.
-can be very useful if the data you're accessing is hierarchical in nature.
+This can be very useful if the data you're accessing is hierarchical in nature.
 One common
 example is I18n:

 ```html